-When he was nine, he watched as his mother and brother were killed before him.
-At thirteen, he led a band of bloodthirsty thugs.
-By fifteen, he intends to be king…
+When he was nine, he watched his mother and brother killed before him.
+By the time he was thirteen, he was the leader of a band of bloodthirsty thugs.
+By fifteen, he intends to be king...

 Ravens!
 Always the ravens.
 They settled on the gables of the church even before the injured became the dead.
 Even before Rike had finished taking fingers from hands, and rings from fingers.
 I leaned back against the gallows-post and nodded to the birds, a dozen of them in a black line, wise-eyed and watching.

 The town-square ran red.
 Blood in the gutters, blood on the flagstones, blood in the fountain.
 The corpses posed as corpses do.
 Some comical, reaching for the sky with missing fingers, some peaceful, coiled about their wounds.
 Flies rose above the wounded as they struggled.
 This way and that, some blind, some sly, all betrayed by their buzzing entourage.